dgoldenthal/React-Work-Portfolio/README.md

 ## Contributing

-This is a personal portfolio project, but if you have suggestions for improvements, feel free to:
+This is a personal portfolio project:

 1. Fork the repository
 2. Create a new branch